-As a Church of the Evangelical Lutheran Church in America, regardless of your age, race, gender, gender identity, life experience, complexities or questions: we believe that you have a unique story that can only add to the richness of the larger story that makes up First Lutheran Church and the ELCA.
+As a Church of the Evangelical Lutheran Church in America, regardless of your age, race, gender, gender identity, sexual orientation, life experience, complexities or questions: we believe that you have a unique story that can only add to the richness of the larger story that makes up First Lutheran Church and the ELCA.

 We look to the Bible to guide our beliefs and actions.
 The way we live our lives is always a thankful response to the love that God first showed us.
 Stewardship and service in the church and world are a way of saying thanks to God for his gift of love and life, not a way of earning our salvation or proving our faith.